vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

     capi-system                        cluster-api            CoreProvider            cluster-api   v0.3.14
     ```

-1. Create a cluster names that will be used throughout this Getting Started guide.
-This instance of `MGMT_CLUSTER_NAME` should be set to whatever value is returned by `tanzu management-cluster get` above.
+1. Create a cluster names that will be used throughout this Getting Started guide.  `MGMT_CLUSTER_NAME` should be set to whatever value is returned by `tanzu management-cluster get` above.
+Choose a name for ``WORKLOAD_CLUSTER_NAME``.
+The workload cluster names must be must be 42 characters or less and must comply with DNS hostname requirements as described here: [RFC 1123](https://tools.ietf.org/html/rfc1123).

     ```sh
     export MGMT_CLUSTER_NAME="<INSERT_MGMT_CLUSTER_NAME_HERE>"